ankaAR/bestiario5e/_creatures/the-pudding-king.md

 ***Insanity.*** The Pudding King has advantage on saving throws against being charmed or frightened.

-***Spellcasting.*** The Pudding King is a 9th-level spellcaster.
+***Lanzamiento de conjuros.*** The Pudding King is a 9th-level spellcaster.
 His spellcasting ability is Charisma (spell save DC 14, +6 to hit with spell attacks).
 The Pudding King knows the following sorcerer spells:

 Cantrips (at will): acid splash, light, mage hand, poison spray, prestidigitation